 The truth is, the sand here isn’t as pearly white as what you would expect in Boracay or Palawan, but what Masasa Beach lacks in the brightness of its sand it makes up for in the vibrance of waves.
 Its crystal clear, shallow waters give off a beautiful turquoise shimmer, something that will catch your attention even from a great distance.

 - Option 1: Catch the boat to Tingloy Port.
-This is the cheapest option because the fare is only P80.
+The fare is only P80.
 Travel time: 45 minutes – 1 hour.
 At the port, rent a tricycle to your homestay or to the start of the hiking trail to Masasa Beach.
+Tricycle Fare: P80.

 - Option 2: Go straight to Masasa Beach.
 There are public boats that go directly to Masasa Beach, but they are fewer and even more unpredictable.
 Fare: P100.